GoogleCloudPlatform/healthcare-federated-access-services/docs/overview/solution.md

       a full set of audit logs to investigate anomalies and put extra data governance monitoring in place.

-1. **Regulation**: Downloading to where a researcher's compute resources are available does not always meet regulatory compliance requirements.
+1. **Regulatory Compliance**: Downloading to where a researcher's compute resources are available does not always meet regulatory compliance requirements.
    *  Some PHI data has geolocation storage and processing requirements that do not allow the data to leave a particular geographic region.
-   *  Other regulations may require a level of oversight over the data that unmanaged downloads does not comply with.
+   *  Other regulations may require a level of oversight over the data that is not compatible with unmanaged downloads.

 1. **Use Data in Place**: There are additional benefits to using data in place that are not already captured by the benefits above.